|Matilda Horne McAllister|

 This family starts for me with Mose(s) McRae and Matilda Horne McAllister McRae.
 They have 11 children that I am able to find in the census data, but I was told that there were 12 of them.
 This 12th one maybe the one son that I was told moved to Canada, passed as white and never returned.
 This is something that nobody wants to believe would happen in their own family, but it was quite common then.
 I do understand how one would feel it necessary to do, especially given the way people were treated by others when it was known that they had African blood.

-Many names are consistently mispelled in the census.
+Many names are consistently misspelled in the census.

-Many of thought that there were many spelling variations of the name because maybe they could not read or write, but John Franklin McCrae, taught his children to read and write, so that theory is at least out of the question for him.
+Many thought that there were many spelling variations of the name because maybe they could not read or write, but I a told by Lelia, that her dad John Franklin McCrae, taught his children to read and write, so that theory is at least out of the question for him.
 He is also the one that signed Matilda's death certificate.

 In the past three years this is the side of the family where I have made major discoveries and met lots of knew relatives and it has been wonderful.
 Many were in the areas of Georgia that were easily accessible from Savannah, but we didn't know each other.
-Thanks to Ancestry.com and technology, we were able to find each other and connect.
+Thanks to Ancestry.com and technology, we were able to find each other, connect, and stay connected.

 Links to McCray posts